AnemoCider/Game-Engine-Arch-Notes/GameEngineArch/01_Foundations/04_Parallelism.md

   - e.g., `fopen`, `std::this_thread::sleep_until()`, `pthread_join()`, `pthread_mutex_wait()`
 - yielding
   - like polling, but instead of busy waiting, the thread yields the CPU, thus wasting less resources

+#### Context Switching

+- Three states:
+  - running
+  - runnable (ready)
+  - blocked
+- Context switch
+  - def.: the kernel causes a thread to transition from any state to another
+  - must happen in privileged mode
+  - the kernel needs to load/save the thread's context when transitioning to/from the running state
+    - note that the thread's call stack need not to move, since it's already in the memory, and we refer to it by `sp` and `bp`
+  - if the thread is from a different process, the kernel has to save and set up the virtual memory map and flush translation lookaside buffer (`TLB`)

+#### Thread Priorities and Affinity

+- These are two ways for programmer's to schedule threads.
+- Priority: no lower-priority thread can run as long as some higher-priority runnable thread exists
+  - problem: starvation.
+Can be mitigated by introducing some exceptions to the simple rule.
+- Affinity: request to lock a thread to a particular core, or prefer some core when scheduling it

+#### TLS: thread local storage

+- TLS: a way to store private data for each thread

+### Fibers

+- cooperative multitasking mechanism
+- Fibers are like threads, but they run within the context of a thread, and are scheduled cooperatively by each other

+#### Fiber Creation and Destruction